Kimmyrae/wats1030-intro-to-unix/nix_scavenger_hunt.md

 ### Pipes and Connecting Commands

 * Sometimes it's useful to output the results of a command to a text file for further analysis, reference, or processing.
 Try running `ls > files.txt`.
 Notice that the file `files.txt` was created.
 View that file using `more`. *What do you see in the `files.txt` file?*
+Missing filename ("less --help" for help)
 * Notice that if you run `ls -alh` in the `challenge_files` directory, the files scroll by very quickly.
 Sometimes it would be better to get the results in a paginated format.
 Try running `ls -alh | more`. *Describe what you see when you run `ls -alh | more`.*
-Diplays a list of al the files in lomg format that are readable for humans ls -alh | more provided same data , but one screen at a time.
+Diplays a list of al the files in long format on one page that you can scroll to make them more readable. ls -alh | more provided same data , but one screen at a time.
 * Earlier, when you viewed the list of active processes on your devbox using `ps aux`, the list was probably really long.
 You can make this list more manageable by using the pipe (`|`) to filter the results of `ps` using `grep`.
 Run `ps aux | grep <your_username>` to see what processes are running for your specific user. *Paste the list of processes that reference your username here:*
 /System/Library/Frameworks/CoreServices.framework/Frameworks/Metadata.framework/Versions/A/Support/mdworker -s mdworker -c MDSImporterWorker -m com.apple.mdworker.shared